myGitHub19/PintosAssignment1/README.md

 		> Section 2: Take a video of your code working with sleep.
 Upload it to somewhere where I can watch it (e.g., YouTube).
 Provide the URL.
 		> Section 3: Who did what by each member.
 		> Section 4: Write down debugging struggle efforts.

-You will do a quick presentation on this in lab.
-I will discuss details later.